.....Welcome to "Ken" The Trader.....

 My trade research work shows most trades (85% to 95%) are either small winners or small losers, and these tend to cancel out each other.
 In fact, with commissions, these trades usually result in not a gain but a net-loss.
 However, the few successful people who make it to "pro" status, put themselves there and stay there by hitting a few home runs each year.

 My memory of past losses -- times I struck out at the plate, the proverbial "Casey at the bat" scenario, continues to paralyze me.
 I'm talking about baseball because commodity trading is the "big leagues."
 I've traded since 1980 and I've learned to pick my pitches as good as anyone.
 I have a phenomenal batting average, running between 65% to 80% winning trades.
 Yet like most average traders, I will make a profit for the year before commissions, but will show a small loss after commissions.

-I must change my patterns.
+I must change my trade patterns.
 If I don't change, I know I will never be anything but a journeyman, going back and forth between the majors and minors.
 Just switching teams regularly every time I decide to try a new program or advisor.
 I will end up on a minor league bus someday heading for a town with a name no one would recognize, with hardly enough change in my pocket to buy a hotdog!

 My new year's resolution is to get some "guts."
 I may strike out even more next year, but that is fine -- most home run hitters do strike out a lot.
 But they are among the highest paid players because the home runs make up for it.
 The same is true in commodities.